truecharts/public/website/src/content/docs/guides/talos/docker.md

 Talos can be run as a docker container.
 This has a couple of downsides like:

 - No system-extensions
-- No reset
+- No TalosCTL  reset -> restart  the containers and/or wipe container storage instead
-- Dependance on host-kernel
+- Dependance on host-kernel -> host kernel might not be optimised for talos
-- No MetalLB
+- No MetalLB -> use ServiceLB or node port instead
-- No Upgrade
+- No TalosCTL Upgrade -> update the container instead
 - Nvidia GPU Assignment
 - Warning spam in container logs that it cant alter bpf related stuff
 - CEPH and such can hijack drives -> Be careful!